arthur-ruxton/squareBrain/README.md

     <h3>Middle - bulk of the project :</h3>
       <p>Afew problems emerged at this point, I had my work cut out:</p>
       <p>
         The depth first search implementation only creates one single route through each maze.
 To make game play more interesting I would have to alter the                 system to remove extra cell walls - without breaking the algorithm. <em>This turned out to be difficult, the algorithm (and obviously the animation)                 broke on multiple attempts.
-I was worried it wouldn’t be possible.</em>
+I was worried it wouldn’t be possible but I got it working eventually</em>
         <img src=https://user-images.githubusercontent.com/89402596/149155026-a620a5c4-c875-4d56-b45b-87035bf49d5a.png />
       </p>
       <p>